WSGI application for the zope.publisher

 - Add support for Python 3.6.

-- Update dependencies to no longer pin alpha versions of packages which already
+- Update dependencies to no longer pin alpha versions of packages which already have final releases.

 - Drop support for Python 2.6.